bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-40-problem-solving.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life approaches problems as opportunities for growth, learning, and service rather than obstacles to avoid or reasons for complaint and frustration.</p>
+<p>Joa approaches problems as opportunities for growth, learning, and service rather than obstacles to avoid or reasons for complaint and frustration.</p>
 </div>

 <div class="verse">